Exclusive - North Korea has no fear of US sanctions move, will pursue nuclear arms: envoy

 He denounced joint annual military exercises currently being carried out by the United States and South Korea on the divided peninsula and criticised remarks by Tillerson during his talks with regional allies last week.

-"All he was talking about is for the United States to take military actions on DPRK (the Democratic People's Republic of Korea," Choe said.
+"All he was talking about is for the United States to take military actions on DPRK," Choe said, using the acronym for the Democratic People's Republic of Korea.

 "In the light of such huge military forces involved in the joint military exercises, we have no other choice but to continue with our full acceleration of the nuclear programmes and missile programmes.
 It is because of these hostile activities on the part of the United States and South Korea."